Trudeau Goes Nuclear: Invokes Never-Before-Used Emergencies Act to Crush Freedom Convoy

 Prime Minister Justin Trudeau, in an unprecedented action, announced on Monday that he is invoking the never-before-used Emergencies Act to try and put a stop to the Freedom Convoys that have shut down traffic—and much of the commerce—in Canada.
-The truckers protesting vaccine mandates have clogged roads, leading to chaos on both sides of the Canada-U.S. border.
-Among other things, the Canadian government will freeze the assets of truck owners participating in the protests and cancel their insurance policies.
+The truckers, protesting vaccine mandates, have clogged roads, leading to chaos on both sides of the Canada-U.S. border.
+Among other actions, the Canadian government will freeze the assets of truck owners participating in the protests and suspend their insurance policies.
+In addition, the prime minister said that, under the Emergencies Act, the government will have the power to “compel” tow-truck drivers to remove rigs blocking roads, which sounds an awful lot like forced labor, i.e. slavery.

 According to the CBC: